mukaiizawa/Paren/man/man1/whatis.md

 # DESCRIPTION
 Each manual page has a short description available within it.

-whatis searches the manual page names and displays the manual page descriptions of any name matched.
+`whatis` searches the manual page names and displays the manual page descriptions of any `NAME` matched.

 # OPTIONS